Looking for a Kumon Alternative? Try Live, Gamified Tutoring.

 Kumon's repetition model — staying on a level until you hit the accuracy and speed targets — means some children spend weeks on the same content.
 This is intentional: mastery before moving on.
 But for children who need variety, novelty, or a sense of forward progress to stay motivated, spending weeks on identical worksheets can sap their enthusiasm for learning altogether.

 If your child has lost motivation with worksheets, it's worth seeing how they respond to a different format.
-The free trial is a full 60-minute session — no commitment required.
+The free group class trial is a full live session — no commitment required.

 Games Instead of Worksheets